zedomel/ep-psql/README.md

 ### Installation
 * Install Play!
 Framework:
     * Download and install Play!
 Framework: [play]
-* Install Neo4j graph database:
+* Install PostgreSQL :
-    * Download and install Neo4j server: [neo4j]
+    * Download and install PostgreSQL server: [pgsql]

+### Creating Database and Schema
+* Create database in pgSQL
+* Use the SQL file locate at db/database-schema.sql to create the database schema.

 ### Compile
 * Compile using Play! activator: